manwar/theweeklychallenge/content/blog/review-challenge-099.md

 The almost unanimous decision in solving this task was to use the regular expression engine to do the final validation.
 This in turn required converting the toy wildcard patterns into proper Perl.
 This conversion was itself almost always done using regular expressions, although there were a few outliers.
 Ok one.
 One outlier.
 Variation did arise  from differing interpretations of the wildcards, which we'll address.

-Kudos to Gustavo for bucking the trend and going his own way, building us a proper parser from scratch to do his validating.
-It's really not as complex as you might think and we'll of course examine it.
+Kudos also to Gustavo and Chorba for bucking the trend and going their own way, building us proper parsers from scratch to do the validating.
+It's really not as complex as you might think and we have two examples to examine.

 ## a note on the WILDCARDS